yoxcu/maubot-token/README.md

-# maubot-token
+# token
-A maubot to manage your synapse user registration tokens.
+A [maubot](https://github.com/maubot/maubot) to manage your synapse user registration tokens.